jonas7654/regmodelsuite/README.md

 # Introduction
-This Repository contains the RidgeLassoTools Package
+This Repository contains the regmodelsuite Package

 # R Package tutorial
 Useful commands in order to create a R package.